iterative/dvc.org/content/docs/command-reference/push.md

 > Note that pushing data does not affect code, `dvc.yaml`, or `.dvc` files.
 > Those should be uploaded with `git push`.

-The default remote is used (see `dvc remote default`) unless the `--remote` option is used.
+The default remote is used (see `dvc remote default`) unless a specific one is given with `--remote`.
 See `dvc remote` for more information on how to configure them.

 Without arguments, it uploads the files and directories referenced in the current workspace (found in all `dvc.yaml` and `.dvc` files) that are missing from the remote.
-The `--all-branches`, `--all-tags`, and `--all-commits` options enable pushing multiple Git commits.

-The `targets` given to this command (if any) limit what to push.
+Any `targets` given to this command limit what to push.
 It accepts paths to tracked files or directories (including paths inside tracked directories), `.dvc` files, and stage names (found in `dvc.yaml`).

+The `--all-branches`, `--all-tags`, and `--all-commits` options enable pushing files/dirs referenced in multiple Git commits.

 💡 For convenience, a Git hook is available to automate running `dvc push` after `git push`.
 See `dvc install` for more details.